In Old Colorado

 In Old Colorado is a 1941 American Western film directed by Howard Bretherton and written by J. Benton Cheney, Russell Hayden and Norton S. Parker.
 The film stars William Boyd, Russell Hayden, Andy Clyde, Margaret Hayes, Morris Ankrum, Sarah Padden and Cliff Nazarro.
 The film was released on March 14, 1941, by Paramount Pictures.

 Plot

+Joe Weiler has instigated a conflict over water rights between two ranchers.
+The idea is to have the ranchers do each other in then move in and take over.
+Hoppy and the good guys won't let this happen.